ComputeCanada/magic_castle/docs/README.md

 Magic Castle uses [hiera-eyaml](https://github.com/voxpupuli/hiera-eyaml) to provide a per-value encryption of sensitive properties to be used by Puppet.

-The private key and its corresponding public key wrapped in a X509 certificate can be generated with `openssl`:
+The private key and its corresponding public key wrapped in an X.509 certificate can be generated with `openssl`:

 ```shell
 openssl req -x509 -nodes -newkey rsa:2048 -keyout private_key.pkcs7.pem -out public_key.pkcs7.pem -batch